andriesfc/result-for-kotlin/README.md

 9. Implement a test harness for each of domain error type which asserts at the very least:
    - That localized message are produced for each the type of audience.
    - That any exceptions you choose to propagate as a cause will not get lost when your domain error is thrown/consumes.
-10. Always create a test harness which asserts at the very least the following:
-    1. All domain errors have mapped localized messages for the target audience.
-    2. All domain errors which opt to capture exceptional causes should always propagate via the cause clause of the exception.

 ## Introducing `Resultk`